-I am an attachment based psychoanalytic psychotherapist with eighteen years experience offering relational counselling and psychotherapy from my private practices in Crouch End and Highbury & Islington.
+I am an attachment based psychoanalytic psychotherapist with twenty years experience offering relational counselling and psychotherapy from my private practices in Crouch End and Highbury & Islington.
 I am registered with the United Kingdom Council for Psychotherapy (UKCP).

 As a therapist, I am passionate about providing the opportunity for individuals to understand themselves better through sharing their struggles in a safe, non-judgmental environment.
 The therapy relationship enables people to explore the choices they have made and the patterns they may repeat and feel stuck in, and helps bring about change and news ways of relating.

 I chose the Bowlby Centre to train as a psychotherapist because of the emphasis in the training on the work of John Bowlby whose groundbreaking research revealed the importance of the early years of a child’s experience and the relationship between a child and his/her primary caregiver.
 John Bowlby highlighted the importance of loss, separation and traumatic events in shaping who we are and the struggles we may have in later life.

 I work with men, women and couples from a range of backgrounds and sexual orientation - all with their own unique history that deserves a chance to be fully understood and explored.
 I am experienced in working with a wide range of difficulties and issues including relationship and parenting difficulties, anxiety and phobias, depression, the impact of trauma and abuse and loss and bereavement.